Coin: Odor

 Iron and copper coins have a characteristic metallic smell that is produced upon contact with oils in the skin.
 Perspiration is chemically reduced upon contact with these metals, which causes the skin oils to decompose, forming with iron the volatile molecule 1-octen-3-one.

 Regional examples

 Philippines

-In the Philippines, small, engraved gold coins called Piloncitos were excavated, some as lightweight as 0.09 to 2.65 grams.
+In the Philippines, small, engraved gold coins called Piloncitos have been excavated, some as lightweight as 0.09 to 2.65 grams.
 Piloncitos have been unearthed from Mandaluyong, Bataan, the banks of the Pasig River, Batangas, Marinduque, Samar, Leyte and some areas in Mindanao.
 Large quantities were found in Indonesian archaeological sites, suggesting that they may not have originated in the Philippines, but rather were imported.
-However, numerous Spanish accounts state that the gold coins were mined and labored in the Philippines, such as the following from 1586:
+However, numerous Spanish accounts state that the gold coins were mined and made in the Philippines, such as the following from 1586:

+The term "Piloncitos" is a contemporary word, used by modern-day antique collectors, who thought that the cone-shaped pieces looked like a pilon of sugar.
+Early historical descriptions of the term include the Spanish "granitas de oro" (small grains of gold), or simply by whatever local language terms were used to mean "gold" in those times, such as "bulawan."

+Piloncitos are presumably an offshoot of silver coinage and may have evolved into the bullet or pod duang coinage of Sukhothai in Thailand.

+Early historical records document the extensive use of gold throughout the Philippine archipelago before the arrival of European colonists.
+It was used extensively as currency, and also used in everyday items such as clothing and finery.